 Here's one last picture of the hearing aids resting on the bench of this septuagenarian's boat he rented for the day to water ski.
 He (wisely) took out the hearing aids before skiing and snapped the photo for me.
 You might notice they're color-coded to easily tell left vs. right ears.

 In 1992, Oticon released MultiFocus, their first non-linear, programmable, automatic hearing aid.
 This new approach to amplification has become the standard.
-At that time only Oticon and ReSound had this technology.
+At that time, only Oticon and ReSound had this technology.
 Patients reported significant improvements in hearing and quality of life.
 The success of the MultiFocus was followed by their first digital instrument, DigiFocus, in 1996.

 The idea of Brain Hearing and the OPN concept is that the brain is the best filter of sound based on the content, rather than the specific direction or combination of pitch and loudness.
 The approach has been shown to reduce listening effort.
 I find it works very well with folks who have mild to moderate hearing loss with good to excellent speech discrimination.
 For my patients with more severe hearing loss, I often provide a manual program with a more traditional directional microphone setting for challenging listening.

-On the custom, or ITE (in the ear) side, Oticon offers the previous generation OPN chip in IIC through Full Shell models.
+On the custom, or ITE (in-the-ear) side, Oticon offers the previous generation OPN chip in IIC through full shell models.

 The Connect Clip is a nice multi-function device.
-First, as the name suggests, it is a very directional remote microphone.
-This allows you to control the negative impact of distance, reverberation and background noise by picking up speech very close to the person talking and then wirelessly streaming that “clean” speech to your hearing aids up to about 60 feet away.
+First, as the name suggests, it is a directional remote microphone.
+This allows you to control the negative impact of distance, reverberation, and background noise by picking up speech very close to the person talking and then wirelessly streaming that “clean” speech to your hearing aids up to about 60 feet away.

-This small box connects to your landline phone and then pairs to the Connect Clip which then streams to your hearing aids.
+This small box connects to your landline phone and then pairs to the Connect Clip, which then streams to your hearing aids.
 This essentially turns your landline phone into a cordless phone.

 If Oticon hearing aids are in your price range, I have a high degree of confidence that you will hear better and have a good total user experience – from fit to service to reliability.